Dieterbe/pixie/README.md

-An opiniated photo management app for minimalists.
+Pixie: an opiniated photo management app for minimalists.

+## In a nutshell

+* small app that you run locally, it loads pictures from given directories
+* use vim-style keybinds to navigate, and add/remove tags to pictures
+* easily create edits of pictures, and optionally tag them the same way.
+* use script to generate export/album directories by finding all pictures matching certain criteria.

 Based on my ideals wrt photo storage and management, I came up with this tool (and related scripts).
 You may or may not agree with them.
 Here we go..